 The MHA program accepts learners from various educational backgrounds, but admission remains competitive.
 To qualify for unconditional admission, applicants must score at least in the 50th percentile on the verbal and quantitative sections of the GRE and score at least 3.5 on the writing section.
 Candidates must also hold bachelor’s degrees with GPAs of at least 3.0.
 Finally, prospective students should boast volunteer, paid, or educational experience in healthcare.

-Midwestern State University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Midwestern State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 10. Youngstown State University